 The apostle Paul described believers as "the body of Christ" (1 Corinthians 12:27).
-Not that each person is the body of Christ, but together we are the body - and "the body is not made up of one part but of many" (verse 14).
+Not that each person is the body of Christ, but together we are the body - "the body is not made up of one part but of many" (verse 14).

-We each have different strengths and abilities, given to us by God to help one another (verses 4-7).
-No one has all the ability, so everyone needs to stick together so that we can benefit from one another.
+Paul explains that we each have different strengths and abilities, given to us by God to help one another (verses 4-7).
+No one has all the ability, so we all need to stick together so that we can benefit from one another.

-In some areas of life, we are able to help others; in different areas, we need help from others.
+In some ways, we are able to give help; in other areas, we need help from others.
 We are working together, learning to care for one another.
 That is why God has brought us together and given us different abilities.

 "Love one another," he tells us.
 "Be devoted to one another in brotherly love."
 "Serve one another in love" (Romans 12:10; 13:8; Galatians 5:13).
-To do that, it is essential that we know one another and meet with one another on a regular basis.
+To do that, it is essential that we know one another and meet one another on a regular basis.
 This is a habit that helps us grow spiritually.